liubin06/DeepGlassNet/README.md

 #### 6.6 **Further Assistance**
-For task-specific adjustments or technical support, contact `binliu@swjtu.edu.cn`.
+For task-specific adjustments or technical support, contact **Bin Liu**: binliu@swjtu.edu.cn

 ## 7. License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.